lj-ditrapani/production-simulator/readme.txt

 TODO:
-Create functional tests
-    Although we have unit tests for the internal logic, it would be nice to have user-level functional tests to verify that the sim.html is working as required instead of doing manual tests.
-    - Tests would provide user input
-    - setup static mock random objects
-      (closure on array & index, move index along).
-Known values.
-    - Run simulation
-    - Check data output from simulation matches expectations

 - List round rules on cofig page
 - "Show all panels" button (make config, run, results & summary visible at same time).
 If you click on config, run, results, or summary